 Host: How long are you going to watch your Instagram feed or Pinterest or Facebook.
 You have to get up and do something at some time.
 And cooking is I think a great way to connect with family.
 How do you do that?

 Host: Would you mind sharing?
 I know it’s on your Facebook.
-Would you mind sharing like what you feed your dog?
-How you make a salad or how you make her food?
+Would you mind sharing what you feed your dog?
+How do you make a salad or how do you make her food?

 Maria: And this is the secret ingredient, though.
 My mom makes the best meatballs.
 I don’t eat meat but my mom and my family members do.
 So, here’s the secret ingredient.
 I give her a quarter of my mom’s meatball.